Cosmological Constraints from GW-FRB Associations without Redshift Measurements for LIGO-Virgo and Cosmic Explorer: Conclusions

 Our analysis reveals a significant disparity between current and next-generation detector capabilities.
 As shown in Figure \ref{fig:MCMC_02}, while the current LIGO-Virgo network can constrain the Hubble constant $H_0$ within $2\sigma$, its performance in the low-redshift regime ($z < 0.2$) is primarily limited by sensitivity.
 In contrast, the Cosmic Explorer provides markedly more precise results, a direct consequence of its improved sensitivity \citep{2020JCAP_Jin_StandardSiren_CE, CE_sensitivity_2021}.

-We find that low-redshift events, while useful for $H_0$, struggle to break the degeneracies between $\Omega_m$ and $w$.
-This suggests that a small redshift lever arm requires a significantly larger sample size to achieve competitive constraints, which may be challenging given predicted event rates.
-Conversely, the high-redshift results ($0.2<z < 2.0$) in Figure \ref{fig:MCMC_2} show that CE can successfully recover $(\Omega_m, H_0)$ with a posterior structure similar to the idealized Gaussian case (App.~\ref{App:Ideal_observations}).
+Furthermore, compared to measurement uncertainty, the redshift range is a more essential factor when studying cosmology.
+We find that cosmological parameters constrained from low-redshift events are more easily affected by statistical fluctuations during data generation.
+Additionally, while these events are useful for $H_0$, they struggle to constrain $\Omega_m$ and $w$.
+This implies that the LV network requires a significantly larger number of events to achieve robust cosmological constraints.
+Conversely, the high-redshift results ($0.2<z < 3.0$) in Figure \ref{fig:MCMC_3} show that CE can successfully recover $(\Omega_m, H_0)$ with a posterior structure similar to the idealized Gaussian case (App.~\ref{App:Ideal_observations}).
 At the same time, $w$ remains poorly constrained due to its lower sensitivity in $E(z)$ at these distances.
 This indicates that even with next-generation detectors, GW-FRB associations, without redshift information, are most effective for studying $\Lambda$CDM and $H_0$ rather than complex dark energy dynamics.

 Another central focus of this project was the impact of the host galaxy DM contribution.
 Given the potentially ``dirty'' environments of compact object mergers, $\DM_{\rm host}$ could differ significantly from that of standard FRB populations.
 Our strategy of treating host galaxy parameters ($\exp(\mu)$ and $\sigma_{\text{host}}$) as free parameters ensures that the pipeline remains robust, even if future observations reveal host environments with unexpected electron densities.
-Crucially, both the low-$z$ and high-$z$ analyses (Figures \ref{fig:MCMC_02} and \ref{fig:MCMC_2}) demonstrate that host galaxy properties do not significantly bias cosmological inference; they primarily increase the width of the constraints.
+Crucially, both the low-$z$ and high-$z$ analyses (Figures \ref{fig:MCMC_02} and \ref{fig:MCMC_3}) demonstrate that host galaxy properties do not significantly bias cosmological inference; they primarily increase the width of the constraints.
 This ``cosmological robustness'' is an encouraging sign for the utility of FRB-GW associations.